Butterfly Tattoo Meanings

 In Eastern cultures, butterflies symbolize joy.

-There’s no doubting that when anyone sees a butterfly, it brings them joy because of its beauty and rarity.
+There’s no doubt that when anyone sees a butterfly, it brings them joy because of its beauty and rarity.

 In Aztec culture, the butterfly symbolized the souls of past warriors.